Pipe's commitment to GDPR

 - Updated our REST API and webhooks to make sure it transmits all (personal) metadata we collect with the videos.

-- Implement a Do Not Store (Personal) Metadata along the existing Do Not Store (Files).
+- Implemented a Do Not Store (Personal) Metadata - along with the existing Do Not Store (Files) - to make it easier to comply with GDPR's data storage limitation principle.

-- Update our Terms of Service to stipulate all clauses under Art.28 (3) of the GDPR.
+- Update our Terms of Service to stipulate all clauses under Art.28 (3) of the GDPR (the new Data Processing Addendum).